-Geographical information at the IGU conference
+Geographical Information at the IGU Conference

-The above considerations can be easily questioned, as they are based on incomplete information, assumptions, and the information we collected concerning curriculums at geographical units of Polish universities will be verified and (probably) modified in the future.
-As it happens, though, between 18 and 22 August 2014 in Cracow the second regional International Geographical Union (IGU) conference to be organised in Poland took place12.
-We can thus analyse the position and significance of GIS/geoinformation/geoinformatics in presentations at IGU commission and joint sessions, as well as the disciplines most closely associated with these topics.
+The above considerations may be easily questioned as they are based on incomplete information, assumptions, and the information we have collected concerning curriculums at geographical units of Polish universities will be verified and (probably) modified in the future.
+As it happens, though, between 18 and 22 August 2014 in Cracow the second regional International Geographical Union (IGU) conference to have been organised in Poland took place12.
+We can thus analyse the position and significance of the GIS/geoinformation/geoinformatics in presentations at the IGU commission and joint sessions, as well as the disciplines most closely associated with these topics.

 The conference's motto was Changes, Challenges, Responsibility.
 It is assumed that the conference is a platform of exchanging ideas and discussions among specialists in various areas of geography.
-In the context of this paper, it can also serve as a touchstone and reference point for constructing GIS/geoinformation/geoinformatics curriculums at univeristies' geography faculties.
-A summary of (abbreviated) session names and main themes of the conference is presented in fig. 2 as a treemap.
+In the context of this paper, it may also serve as a touchstone and reference point for constructing the GIS/geoinformation/geoinformatics curriculums at universities' geography faculties.
+A summary of (abbreviated) session names and main themes of the conference is presented in the fig. 2 as a tree map.
 The size of fields in the map is proportional to the number of presentations.
 For the sake of legibility, only (subjectively) chosen main themes in different sessions were included.
 Conference materials provided by the organisers were used.
-The colours of the map have been (subjectively) chosen to signify the relation to geoinformation and GIS with shades of orange.
+The colours of the map have been (subjectively) chosen to signify the relation to the geoinformation and GIS with shades of orange.